 Marketing is core to growing and developing a successful business over time..It has been defined as …… “Identifying and understanding your customers and their needs – so that you can get the right product or service to them, at the right price, at the right time and in the right place – so that you make a profit”

-Decisions about how best to communicate with your selected target market and how to most effectively sell and promote your product or service to your customers are also key components of any marketing plan.
+Decisions about how best to communicate with your selected target market and how to most effectively promote, advertise and sell your product or service to your customers are key elements of any marketing plan.

-For those of you producing a product, the design of your packaging are marketing related decisions.
+For those of you producing a product, the design of your packaging should be marketing related decisions.
 The design of your website and your brochures, the type of language used, and ensuring that the colours and the overall look will have appeal to your target market – all of these considerations will be important components of your marketing and branding.

 Your advantage as a small business is the close and intimate relationship that you can develop with your customers – and hence be quicker to respond when you recognise that their needs may be changing.

 This is a great short video that describes some of the simple but essential concepts of marketing for small business

 The speaker in this short clip presents a compelling case for getting your small business online and utilising social media as a core part of your internet marketing strategy

 Search engine optimisation (SEO) needs to form part of any internet marketing plan for your small business and for some more information on this, visit our page What is SEO